shenwei356/LexicMap/docs/content/tutorials/search.md

 Input should be (gzipped) FASTA or FASTQ records from files or STDIN.

+## Hardware requirements

+LexicMap is designed to provide fast and low-memory sequence alignment against millions of prokaryotic genomes.

+- **CPU:**
+    - No specific requirements on CPU type and instruction sets.
+Both x86 and ARM chips are supported.
+    - More is better as LexicMap is a CPU-intensive software.
+It uses all CPUs by default (`-j/--threads`).
+- **RAM**
+    - More RAM (> 16 GB) is preferred.
+The memory usage in searching is mainly related to:
+        - The number of matched genomes and sequences.
+        - The length of query sequences.
+- **Disk**
+    - Sufficient space is required to store the index size.
+    - No temporary files are generated during searching.

 ## Algorithm

 <img src="/LexicMap/searching.svg" alt="" width="900"/>

 1. **Masking:**
    Query sequence is masked by the masks of the index.
-In other way, each mask captures the most similar k-mer and stores its posistion and strand information.
+In other word, each mask captures the most similar k-mer and stores its posistion and strand information.
 1. **Seeding:**
    For each mask, the captured k-mer is used to search seeds (captured k-mers in reference genomes) sharing prefixes of at least *p* bases.
     1. **Setting the search range**: Since the seeded k-mers are stored in lexicographic order, the k-mer matching turns into a range query.
-       For example, for a query `CATGCT` requiring matching at least 4-bp prefix is equal to extract k-mers from `CATGAA` to `CATGTT`.
+       For example, for a query `CATGCT` requiring matching at least 4-bp prefix is equal to extract k-mers ranging from `CATGAA`, `CATGAC`, `CATGAG`, ...,  to `CATGTT`.
-    2. **Finding the nearest offset**: The index file of each seed data file stores a list (default 512) of k-mers and offsets in the data file, and is read in RAM.
+    2. **Finding the nearest offset**: The index file of each seed data file stores a list (default 512) of k-mers and offsets in the data file, and the index is Loaded in RAM.
-       The nearest k-mer smaller than the range start k-mer (`CATGAA`) is found by binary searching, i.e., `CATCAC` (blue text in the fingure), and the offset is returned.
+       The nearest k-mer smaller than the range start k-mer (`CATGAA`) is found by binary search, i.e., `CATCAC` (blue text in the fingure), and the offset is returned as the start position in traversing the seed data file.
     3. **Retrieving seed data**: Seed k-mers are read from the file and checked one by one, and k-mers in the search range are returned, along with the k-mer information (genome batch, genome number, location, and strand).
 1. **Chaining:**
     1. Seeding results, i.e., anchors (matched k-mers from the query and subject sequence), are summarized by genome, and deduplicated.